GodswillUmoh/Building_K-NN_Model/README.md

 # Building_K-NN_Model

 ## Dataset
-_The First 15 rows of about 400 rows of data is displayed in the table_
+_The First 15 rows of about 400 rows of data is displayed in the table_,

 |Age|	Estimated Salary|	Purchased|
 |----|-----------------|---------|